abilandz/PH8124/Lecture_4/Lecture_4.md

 [[ ! -f ${Var} ]] # true (0) if Var is NOT the existing file
 ```

-In this section, we have summarized the most important options — for the other available options, check the corresponding documentation of test constructs by executing in the terminal:
+In this section, we have summarized the most important options &mdash; for the other available options, check the corresponding documentation of test constructs by executing in the terminal:

 ```bash
 help test